 While considered safe for humans, xylitol can be deadly for dogs – even if ingested in small quantities.

 In both dogs and humans, blood sugar levels are controlled by the release of insulin from the pancreas.
 In people, xylitol doesn’t stimulate the release of insulin from the pancreas, but it’s the complete opposite effect for dogs.

 When a dog eats something containing xylitol, the xylitol is absorbed into its bloodstream, which can result in a quick release of insulin from the pancreas.
-This quick release of insulin may result in a rapid and profound decrease in blood sugar levels — a condition known as hypoglycemia.
-The effects of xylitol poisoning in dogs can occur within 10 to 60 minutes of eating something that contains xylitol and if left untreated, hypoglycemia can quickly become life-threatening for dogs.
+This quick release of insulin can lead to a rapid and profound decrease in blood sugar levels — a condition known as hypoglycemia.
+The effects of xylitol poisoning in dogs can occur within 10 to 60 minutes of eating something that contains xylitol, and if left untreated, hypoglycemia can quickly become life-threatening for dogs.

 If you suspect your dog may have eaten something that has xylitol in it, we recommend taking your dog to the nearest 24-hour emergency pet hospital for evaluation ASAP!